 - Age.
-Younger people can process kratom and eliminate it faster than older people, due to their faster metabolism.
+Younger people can process kratom and eliminate them faster than older people due to their faster metabolism.

 - Body Mass Index.
 Body Mass Index or BMI can also play a role in the body’s kratom detection window.
 Since mitragynine is fat-soluble, it is stored in fatty tissues.
 People with higher body fat ratio will have a longer time clearing it than those with lower BMIs or less body fat.